BL-Labs/BL-Flickr-1-Million-Images_Update-April-2020/README.md

 # BL Flickr 1 Million Images Collection: Update April 2020
 #### PHP code used to download, store to MySQL and update the BL Flickr 1 Million Images Collection (records' title and description) using Flickr API

+## Features

+- Downloads all the metadata associated with the photos at Flickr via its API (flickr.photos.search) -- pages of 250 records each;
+- Stores the metadata into a MySQL DB ("snapshot" table);
+- Updates the Title and Descripetion, storing them in a new MySQL table;
+- Reads the records from that new table and updates the records at Flickr via API (flickr.photos.setMeta) - one record at a time.

 ## Files:

 ### Dockerfile